-- Base salary;
+- base salary;

-- Annual cash bonuses; and
+- annual cash bonus;

-- Long-term compensation pursuant to the Equity Incentive Plan.
+- long-term compensation pursuant to the Equity Incentive Plan.

-Other compensation components may include contributions to our 401(k) and deferred compensation plans, and health, life, and disability insurance premiums paid by the Company.
+Other compensation components may include contributions to our 401(k) and deferred compensation plans, and health, life and disability insurance premiums paid by the Company.

+The compensation packages for our NEOs are structured to reflect what we believe to be appropriate practices in corporate governance and executive compensation.
 We designed each NEO's compensation package to appropriately reward the NEO for his contribution to the Company.
-Our compensation philosophy has not historically been, and going forward will not be, a mechanical process, and our Compensation Committee will continue to use its judgment and experience, working in conjunction with our chief executive officer and, potentially, an independent compensation consultant, to determine the appropriate mix of compensation for each individual.
-Cash compensation consisting of base salary and discretionary cash bonuses tied to achievement of performance goals set by the Compensation Committee are intended to incentivize NEOs to remain with us in their roles and work hard to achieve our goals.
-Stock-based compensation in the form of restricted stock is awarded based on individual performance expectations set by the Compensation Committee.
+Our compensation philosophy has not historically been, and going forward will not be, a mechanical process, and our Compensation Committee will continue to use its judgment and experience, working in conjunction with our Chief Executive Officer and, potentially, an independent compensation consultant, to determine the appropriate mix of compensation for each NEO.
+Cash compensation consisting of base salary and discretionary cash bonuses tied to achievement of performance goals set by the Compensation Committee, such as the surpassing of certain operating thresholds related to investment performance, are intended to incentivize NEOs to remain with us in their roles and work hard to achieve our goals.
+Stock-based compensation in the form of restricted stock is awarded based on individual and Company performance expectations set by the Compensation Committee.